deta/cloud-docs/docs/Lib.md

 #### Returns

-`put` returns the item on a successful put, otherwise it returns `None`.
+`put` returns the item on a successful put, otherwise it raises an Error.

 </TabItem>
 </Tabs>